December 2

 By Rimshascorner

-beyond, Girl, looked, meyer, sheena, stars
+beyond, Girl, looked, Sheena Meyer, stars

 Exploring Cosmic Dreams: A Journey Through The Girl Who Looked Beyond The Stars